barry-scott/config-path/README.md

 ## all others conventions

-For all systems that are not macOS or Windows config-path follows the 'XDG Base Directory Specification" for configuration data.
+For all systems that are not macOS or Windows config-path follows the 'XDG Base Directory Specification' for configuration data.

 XDG allows for system configuration and user configuration files.
 The default user configuration folder is `~/.config`.